smj007/Model_Architectures/README.md

 # Model_Architectures
-Various Implementations of DL Model architectures to use as a personal reference repository.
+Various Implementations of DL Model architectures/Methods to use as a personal reference repository.

-**List :**
+**List of Models :**
 - GNN
 - UNet
 - GAN